Originally published July 2013.

 Go and cry out to the gods which you have chosen; let them deliver you in your time of distress.”
 (Judges 10:14)

-We must remember that all healing comes from the Great Physician, so that is where we should turn.
-This is one reason that, when we apply our essential oils, we pray and ask God to answer our supplications (James 5:14).
+This is one reason that, when we anoint ourselves with essential oils, we pray and ask God to answer our supplications (James 5:14).
 Faith, obedience, and prayer are crucial.

-Since we’re to obey God and not trust in our own understanding, if He wants us to anoint ourselves with oils while we pray, or if He wants us to dip ourselves in the Jordan seven times (2 Kings 5:10; John 9:6,7), we must believe and obey!
+Whether God wants us to anoint ourselves with oils while we pray or even dip ourselves in the Jordan seven times (2 Kings 5:10; John 9:6,7), why not?

 So it came to pass, through her casual harlotry, that she defiled the land and committed adultery with stones and trees.
 (Jeremiah 3:9)